KaioFelps/inertia-rust/README.md

 Therefore, ensure you have actix_web on your dependency section and "default" or "actix" feature is enabled at inertia_rust dependency properties.

-"basic-vite-resolver" feature enables few basic `vite-rust` directives.
+"vite-template-resolver" feature enables few basic `vite-rust` directives.
 Currently, we still do not have default support for template engines, even though you can easily set it up by yourself.